 The center of diversity for the genus Physalis is undoubtedly in Mexico; over 30 unique species are indigenous to this area of the Americas.
 So, it is not surprising that Physalis has found its way into Mexican cuisine.
 Unlike husk cherries, most people have either eaten or at least heard of its cousin, the tomatillo (Physalis ixocarpa).
 Tomatillos are similar in fruit shape, but have a delectable tart flavor that lends itself to a savory sauce such as salsa verde.
 The most common variety of tomatillo produces a green fruit, but Sow True Seed also offers a purple tomatillo.
 Salsa púrpura, anyone?

 Just imagine how you can impress your friends at a potluck this summer by bringing a dessert made of husk cherries.
-“I’ve never even heard of husk cherries.
-How exotic!”
+“I’ve never even heard of husk cherries!”
 Tell your friends the word Physalis is derived from an ancient Greek term meaning “bladder” in reference to the inflated husk that surrounds the fruits.
-Or you can take pleasure in making salsa verde with tomatillos that you grew yourself.
 Easy to grow and delicious, the little known husk cherry and its more popular cousin the tomatillo warrant space in your garden this year.

 Written by Sow True Seed’s Agricultural Manager, Renee Fortner